Olympian Body – How Would You Pad This Incontinence Problem?

-As we celebrate the spectacle that is the Olympic Games, let's spare a thought for the sacrifices of these dedicated, focussed and driven young women
+As we celebrate the spectacle that is the Olympic Games, let's spare a thought for the sacrifices of these dedicated, focused and driven young women.

 Gymnastics and running were the sports that showed the highest urine loss.
 In a recent study, 156 athletes with an average age of just 19.9 years responded to the questionnaire - 28% reported losing urine during their sporting activity.

 What can be done to help incontinence in our Olympians?